WYHxuebi/SITP/README.md

     >
   </a>
   <br>
-  <em> Figure 2: The overall architecture of the proposed SITP-based digital semantic communication system for the burst-loss resilience.</em>
+  <em> Figure 1: The cross-layer architecture of digital semantic communication based on SITP.
+Note: AH, NH, DH, and PH denote the application-layer header, network header, data-link header, and physical-layer header, respectively.</em>
 </p>

 ---